-Saturated fats include butter, coconut oil, and is found in meat and dairy products.
+Examples of saturated fats include butter, coconut oil, meat, and dairy products.

-Monounsaturated fats (MUFAS) include avocados, olive oil, and is found in nuts like hazelnut and almond.
+Examples of monounsaturated fats (MUFAS) include avocados, olive oil, hazelnut, and almond.

 Monounsaturated fats aid in a healthy heart and have been associated with lower body percentages, especially belly fat.
 They have long been praised as a “healthy fat”.

-Most of us get our polyunsaturated fats in corn, soy, sunflower, and vegetable oils in the form of processed food.
+Examples of polyunsaturated fats include corn, soy, sunflower, and vegetable oils in the form of processed food.